 Does banana bread sponsor COVID-19?
 Because one thing is for sure, we have all been on top of our cooking game.
 One of my favorite ways of bringing the world to my home is through the kitchen.
 Crack open a bottle of wine and learn how to recreate some of your favorite dishes.

 Transport yourself to Greece and try our Simple Spanakopita Triangle Recipe.
-With step-by-step photos, you will be drooling over this spinach and feta stuffed pastries in no time.
+With step-by-step photos, you will drool over these spinach and feta stuffed pastries in no time.
 I made this recipe with my daughter in mind, so it’s a great way to get your kids involved.

 See the entire recipe here.